-Policy Metrics LU-4A Identify areas that are not planned for development but that may be used for other purposes within the Island Plan horizon using the Stewardship, Conservation, and Special District land use designations. # acres/areas designated Stewardship LU-4B Establish a standardized process for allowing access to undeveloped Trust lands for activities such as clean-up, restoration, subsistence activities, cultural practices, education, and other uses that provide benefits to beneficiaries and/or the Trust.
-Development of standardized process # and type of beneficiary activities on HHL LU-4C Establish a standardized process for partnering with organizations sponsoring projects aligned with the Trust to facilitate access to and responsible management of undeveloped Hawaiian home lands. # of land dispositions for management of lands in Stewardship designated areas
+Policy Metrics LU-4A Identify areas that are not planned for development but that may be used for other purposes within the Island Plan horizon using the Stewardship, Conservation, and Special District land use designations. # acres/areas designated Stewardship LU-4B Establish a standardized process for allowing access to undeveloped Trust lands for activities such as Development of standardized process clean-up, restoration, subsistence activities, cultural practices, education, and other uses that provide benefits to beneficiaries and/or the Trust. # and type of beneficiary activities on HHL LU-4C Establish a standardized process for partnering with Development of standardized process organizations sponsoring projects aligned with the Trust to facilitate access to and responsible management of undeveloped Hawaiian home lands. # of partners of land dispositions for management of lands in Stewardship designated areas